 Knights of Thermopylae Inn of Court is a Massachusetts non-profit organized by some attorneys who are outcastes to the modern secular religion that is the American legal system.
-The purpose of this Inn is to educate the non-lawyer working public on the reality of legal culture.
+The law is ruling class ethics with a monopoly on violence.
+Now that Western religion has surrendered to the law, the monopoly is unopposed.
+The purpose of this Inn is to educate the non-lawyer working public on the reality of legal culture in the hope of starting a secular opposition to the secular religion that law has become.
 The intend of this blog is to provide a forum for essays contemplating the existential reality of justice and seeking alternatives upon which to base the wordgames of law other than ‘justice’ because:

 “There is no justice, in or out of court”.
 Clarence Darrow